The best RTS games on PC offer historical authenticity, strategic depth, and full-fledged power fantasies.

 Instead of attacking directly, gameplay revolves around positioning and relocating troops to counter different Viking enemy types.

-Islands are procedurally-generated and completely unique in layout and appearance, providing the perfect opportunity to develop battle-tested soldiers and crush the Vikings once and for all.
+Islands are procedurally-generated and completely unique in layout and appearance, providing the perfect playground for battle-tested soldiers.

 In it, you take on the role of Death herself as she wages war with humanity by summoning literal armies of the damned for 1-bit style battles.